 There are times when we cannot go out to shoot.
-It might be dark and raining, you might may be expecting an Amazon delivery or we might be in the throes of a global pandemic.
-One thing is for certain however, despite being cooped up at home, the photographic itch still needs scratching.
+It might be dark and raining, you might maybe be expecting an Amazon delivery or we might be in the throes of a global pandemic.
+One thing is for certain, however, despite being cooped up at home, the photographic itch still needs scratching.

 Today we are going to explore what you need and what to shoot in macro at home.